 “I’m reporting a home invasion robbery that’s in progress,” he told the dispatcher.

 “What’s the address where this is happening, your name and age, your relationship to the address, and verify the cellphone number you’re calling from.”

 He told the sheriff’s office dispatcher the information she requested.
 Then he added, “There are two of them in the house.
-One had a gun and shot my eleven-year-old brother in his leg when he opened the door; my brother must have thought they were kids trick-or-treating.
-I was upstairs in the bathroom when that happened and I heard the gunshot.
-I heard the shooter tell the second guy to go upstairs and look for jewelry and money.
-I got my crossbow and shot an arrow into him when he was in my folks’ bedroom.
+One had a gun and shot my eleven-year-old brother in his leg when he opened the door, thinking they were kids trick-or-treating.
+I was upstairs in the bathroom when that happened, and I heard the gunshot.
+I heard the shooter tell the second guy to come upstairs and look for jewelry and money.
+I got my crossbow and shot an arrow into that guy when he got upstairs and was in my folk’s bedroom.
 I came downstairs and shot an arrow into the guy with the gun.
 He was going through stuff in my dad’s home office.”

 “Are the two men who are inside your house restrained?”

-“After shooting each of them with a twenty-two-inch crossbow arrow they’re definitely restrained.
+“After shooting each of them with a twenty-two-inch crossbow arrow, they’re definitely restrained.
 They aren’t going anywhere or calling anyone.
 Please send an ambulance to take my brother to the hospital.
 He was shot in his leg.
-Send a second ambulance because the two guys who broke in will also have to be hospitalized.”
+Send a second ambulance because the two guys who broke in will also have to go to the hospital.”

 “You said one of them had a gun?”